noahehall/theBookOfNoah/gcp/readme.md

     - compute engine: supports javascript clients
     -
 ### apigee edge
+  - design, secure, analyze and scale your APIs for legacy backends
   - platform for making APIs available to your customers and partners
   - containers analytics, monetization, and a developer portal
   - use cases